-Haws’ recent research explores the relationship between consumer perceptions and eating habits.
+Amidst the joyful celebrations of the holiday season, maintaining a sense of balance in your eating habits can be the key to enjoying the time without sacrificing your health or pleasure.
+In research, Haws, Anne Marie and Thomas B Walker Chair and Professor of Marketing at Vanderbilt Business, explores the intricate relationship between consumer perceptions and eating habits.
 The study, part of a special edition of JACR, finds that taste is the lead consideration when making eating decisions, followed by hunger, cost, nutrition, and health.

 “It’s important for consumers to not put too many restrictions on themselves, and to instead think carefully about approaching eating in a way that allows them to balance pleasure and indulgence with fueling the body to feel healthy, energetic, and strong.”

-“I think that perception drives [food] decision-making more than any kind of actual nutritional profile,” says Haws.
-Consumers can check in with themselves by asking, ‘are you eating to fuel your body?’
+“I think that perception drives [food] decision-making more than any kind of actual nutritional profile,” she says.

-If your eating plan includes portion control, don’t be afraid to play with food and make a mess on the plate.
-A study co-authored by Haws and Freeman Wu, Assistant Professor of Marketing, finds that degrading the visual appearance of food can accelerate the rate of fullness, meaning that a messy plate can make you fuller faster than an aesthetically pleasing presentation.
+Research co-authored by Haws and Freeman Wu, Assistant Professor of Marketing, revealed an intriguing insight: degrading the visual appearance of food can accelerate the rate of fullness; this means that a messy plate might make you feel fuller faster than an aesthetically pleasing presentation.